wistia/wistia-open-docs/_posts/account-setup.md

 For more information about email and marketing automation integrations, head over to the [Integrations Index]({{ '/integrations' | post_url }}).

----
 ### Beta Features

 Here you can enable (or disable) new and experimental features!
 Fair warning:
-Beta Features may change, break, or be removed at any time.
+**Beta features may change, break, or be removed at any time**.
+For more information on Beta features check out our [Betapugs](http://wistia.com/beta) program.

 {% post_image hashed_id: '508d66c23dd4ddf08a51d1b8011de37c1620ec2d', class: 'center' %}